MarvellinusVincent/Translation/README.md

 # Translation

-An app that allows users to translate English, German, and Spansish to Enlish, German, and Spanish
+An app that allows users to translate English, German, and Spansish to English, German, and Spanish

 ## Functionality